anima-wg/brski-cloud/anima-brski-cloud.md

 # Introduction

-Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} specifies automated network onboarding of devices,  referred to as pledges, within an Autonomic Control Plane or other managed network infrastructure.
+Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} and {{RFC8994}} specifies automated network onboarding of devices,  referred to as pledges, within an Autonomic Control Plane or other managed network infrastructure.
 BRSKI Section 2.7 describes how a pledge "MAY contact a well-known URI of a cloud registrar if a local registrar cannot be discovered or if the pledge's target use cases do not include a local registrar".

 This document further specifies use of a BRSKI cloud registrar and clarifies operations that are not sufficiently specified in BRSKI.